App-vNext/Polly/README.md

 ## PluralSight course

 * [Bryan Hogan](https://twitter.com/bryanjhogan) of the [NoDogmaBlog](http://nodogmablog.bryanhogan.net/) has authored a [PluralSight course on Polly](https://www.pluralsight.com/courses/polly-fault-tolerant-web-service-requests).
-The course takes you through all the major features of Polly as at v5.6.1.
+The course takes you through all the major features of Polly, with an additional module added in the fall of 2018 on Http Client Factory.
 The course examples are based around using Polly for fault tolerance when calling remote web services, but the principles and techniques are applicable to any context in which Polly may be used.

 ## Sample microservices architecture and ebook